putmanannie/FrontRange-Dust/README.md

 # FrontRange-Dust
-These scripts can be used to process Stochastic Time-Inverted Lagrangian Trajectory (STILT) data and make the figures available in the manuscript and supplemental of R. C. Heindel , A. L. Putman, S. F. Murphy, D. A. Repert, E-L. S. Hinckley  "Atmospheric Dust Deposition Varies by Season and Elevation in the Colorado Front Range, USA" (2020) Journal of Geophysical Research- Earth Surface
+These scripts can be used to process Stochastic Time-Inverted Lagrangian Trajectory (STILT) data and make the figures available in the manuscript and supplemental of Heindel, R. C., Putman, A. L., Murphy, S. F., Repert, D. A., & Hinckley, E.‐L. S. (2020).
+Atmospheric Dust Deposition Varies by Season and Elevation in the Colorado Front Range, USA.
+Journal of Geophysical Research: Earth Surface, 125, e2019JF005436. https://doi.org/10.1029/2019JF005436

-STILT back trajectory data, including intermediary files, may be found at https://issues.pangaea.de/browse/PDI-23572
+STILT back trajectory data, including intermediary files, may be found at https://doi.pangaea.de/10.1594/PANGAEA.915585 (data citation: Citation: Putman, A. et al., (2020): Back Trajectories for "Atmospheric Dust Deposition Varies by Season and Elevation in the Colorado Front Range, USA".
+PANGAEA, https://doi.org/10.1594/PANGAEA.915585)